 Many spa companies sell treadmills, stationary bikes and other equipment that works in chemically treated water.
 These pieces of exercise equipment give you a familiar, straightforward workout.
 The more costly, sophisticated versions of these machines have digital screens to track your pulse, exertion, workout history and more.

 Swim spas vary dramatically in cost depending on size, jet power, features and installation.
-A basic model costs about $4,000, while more expensive swim spas cost upward of $30,000.
+A basic model costs about $4,000, while more expensive swim spas, complete with custom features, cost upward of $30,000.
 Even so, the answer to that question could be a resounding yes, depending on what you need and expect from a swim spa.

 Most of us don’t have money to burn, but if it is an investment in your health, a swim spa could pay off beautifully, according to HFS Financial, a company that specializes in home improvement and swimming pool loans.
 A 2018 article on the company’s website lists the health benefits people with no serious ailments can derive from a home swim spa: improved sleep, reduced stress, faster recovery from injuries, weight maintenance, reduced muscle pain, increased muscle strength and better flexibility.